NagaBushan/covidcases/README.md

 - sls deploy (This command will package and deploy into the aws)
 - After successful deployment use the following comand to test it locally
 	- sls invoke -f covid-cases ( this will invoke the lambda in aws account, the logs are displayed in the console)
+	- The resport in the csv format can be seen in s3 bucket, s3: //sls-covid-cases//tmp/covid.csv
 >Please note, the s3 sls-covid-cases bucket needs to be manually deleted.
 Terraform destroy is not handled to delete it.
 >While running sls deploy, serverless expects python3 on path variables so make sure python3 is available